nathan-alden-sr/proxy/readme.md

-# NathanAlden.NtlmProxy
+# NathanAlden.Proxy

-NathanAlden.NtlmProxy is a proxy server written in .NET Core.
+NathanAlden.Proxy is a proxy server written in .NET Core.